richiwarmen/XAMPPBackup/README.md

 # XAMPPBackup
 # MySQL Database Backup to local Script

-This script allows you to create a backup of an external MySQL database and restore it to a local MySQL database using XAMPP.
+This script allows you to download a backup (sql file)of an external MySQL database and restore it to a local MySQL database using XAMPP.

 ## Prerequisites.